COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Unwelcome microbes that aren’t easily removed (lyme, a virus, mold, yeast overgrowth) or

-• If we are chronically stressed, have a traumatic event, or have the dysregulated stress response that comes with inadequate or disrupted early attachment or and more often...
+• If we are chronically stressed, have experienced a traumatic event, or have the dysregulated stress response that comes with inadequate or disrupted early attachment or and more often...

 • A combination of any of these.